 You will reflect on the basis of peer and self-evaluation, with the support of supervisors, on items as personal and professional effectiveness, self-organization, self-regulation, dependability, stress management and adaptability.

-Via NSU we have contacts with over 20 NGOs active in different disciplines, like education, healthcare, childcare, small business support, sustainability, village development and climate impact.
-You will do an internship at an organization of your choice and write an advisory research report.
+Via the local partner university we have contacts with NGOs and Social Enterprises active in different disciplines, like education, healthcare, childcare, small business support, sustainability, village or community development and climate impact.
+You will do an internship at an organization of your choice and create an advisory research report.

 Assessment